Eaglw/Chemical_Engineering/Soft Matter/Pair potential.md

 $\LARGE F=- \frac{\partial w(r)}{\partial r}$
 Let's analyse some common elements of the pair potentials of different natures starting from the [[Soft Matter/Lennar Jones pair potential|Lennar Jones pair potential]].
 ![[Helper/media/LJ potential.png|350]]
-Considering one particle in r=0 and the other at r, we can see three distint parts in this graph:
+Considering one particle in r=0 and the other at r, we can see three distinct parts in this graph:
 1. *Repulsive force in red*: the potential energy is decreasing, gradient(or derivative in this 2D case) is negative, and the force is positive.
 This rapid increase in potential energy is related to the [[Soft Matter/Hard-core repulsion pair potential|hard-core repulsion]].
 2. *Zero force point in blue*: The curve slope is zero, so zero forces between particles.
 In this area particles can aggregate.
 3. *Attractive force in green*: The slope is increasing, so the force is negative, attractive.